SCHOOL OF BUSINESS,

 Academic Writing Essentials (in English) Master’s, first year, one semestre, Business School , Ilia State University

-Academic Writing in English Doctoral, second or third year, one semestre, School of Business, Ilia State University
+Writing for Academic Publication Doctoral, second or third year, one semestre, School of Business, Ilia State University

 Legal English 1 and 2 Bachelor’s, third or fourth year, two semestres, Law Faculty, Tbilisi State University